alexeykukuyashniy/CurrencyExchange/README.md

 Date/time exchange rates last received by the service will be immediately updated on the Home/Transactions/Admin page header.

-Note: when user manually refreshes page in browser - application will redirect to the Login page since the front end stored authorization info will be lost.
+**Note: when user manually refreshes page in browser - application will redirect to the Login page since the front end stored authorization info will be lost.

-Tech Note.
-Hooks not used since they are applicable to the functional components while class components used in the application.
+**Tech Note.
+Hooks not used since they are applicable to the functional components only while class components used in the application.